kilowishco/product-fe/README.md

 To run the local server,

-    yarn start
+    yarn dev

 The `prettier`, and `eslint` libraries are used for formating and error checking.
 Install their corresponding vscode extensions to use with VSCode.

-Using the `.sample-env` as a reference, create a local `.env.local` file with the appropriate variables.
+Using the `.env.example` as a reference, create a local `.env.local` file with the appropriate variables.

 ### Production